haraka/Haraka/docs/Outbound.md

 wish to set this if you have a `get_mx` hook that picks outbound servers on a per-email basis (rather than per-domain).

+* `pool_concurrency_max`

+Set this to `0` to completely disable the pooling code.

+This value determines how many concurrent connections can be made to a single IP address (destination) in the pool.
+Default: 10 connections.

 ### outbound.bounce\_message

 See "Bounce Messages" below for details.